Cognitive Mismatch in Multimodal Large Language Models for Discrete Symbol Understanding: Extended Results

 \subsubsection{Models show limited performance in Chinese idiom tasks}

 We evaluate four-character and multi-character idioms.
-We observe that all the MLLMs perform poorly: The latest model, GPT-4o, achieves accuracy scores of 3.3 and 5.0 at the word level for the two tasks.
-However, even the strongest open source model Qwen2.5-VL still exhibits a significant gap compared to GPT-4o, demonstrating that the differing strengths of the models remain apparent on our more challenging benchmark.
+MLLMs perform poorly: GPT-4o achieves accuracy scores of 3.3 and 5.0 on these tasks.
+However, even the strongest open source model Qwen2.5-VL lags behind GPT-4o; the differing strengths of the models remain apparent on our more challenging benchmark.
 In Case 6 of Figure~\ref{fig:culture_exp}, the model interpreted and reasoned about the first two emojis along the dimension of ``color,'' generating a four-character idiom that was unrelated to the latter two emojis.
 In reality, the key to this image lies in reasoning from object semantics and homophonic relationships—for example, recognizing that the ``bucket'' (\cn{桶}, tǒng) shown in the image is a homophone for the character meaning ``same'' (\cn{同}, tóng).
 Tasks of this nature require not only symbol recognition but also cross-modal divergent thinking and the ability to perform phonetic-semantic associative reasoning.
-Accuracy at the Chr-1 level is significantly higher, indicating that MLLMs can perform basic text translations corresponding to individual emojis, but they have limited visual intuitive semiosis capabilities to further infer the corresponding linguistic meanings based on the relevant emoji context, particularly for the harmonization reasoning.
+Accuracy at the Chr-1 level is significantly higher, indicating that MLLMs can perform basic text translations corresponding to individual emojis, but they have limited visual intuitive semiosis capabilities to further infer the corresponding linguistic meanings based on the relevant emoji context, particularly for the reasoning.